How to Find Flaws in the Police Report and Chemical Test That Can Help You

 The following illustrates how to refute an officer’s conclusions about poor performance on field sobriety tests.
 The officer may have directed you to perform, for example, a “heel-to-toe” test in which you must take a certain number of steps in one direction and then turn around and take another number of steps to return.
 The officer will write in the police report, for example, that you did not place your heel immediately against your toe on step number three and left a distance of one half inch between your two feet.
 Physical problems of your being stiff from driving late at night can cause such a result.
 Moreover, uneven surfaces, fatigue, and/or glare from oncoming traffic (or from the officer’s own vehicle) can cause such a result.
 Equally importantly, certain gaps between a person’s heel and toe are, in fact, permissible.

-In addition, we will show everything that you did correctly on each of the field sobriety tests.
+In addition, we may want to show everything that you did correctly on each of the field sobriety tests.
 Using again the example of the heel-to-toe test, we can break down the heel-to-toe test into separate parts.
 For example, if the officer had you perform eight steps out and seven back, with your having a gap between your heel and toe at step four going out, we could show that you did step one going out correctly, step two, step three, step five, step six, step seven, step eight, etc and keep a tally of everything done correctly vs. those done incorrectly.
 If, for example, during the entire field sobriety tests, you did 79 things correctly and three things incorrectly, that surely would be a passing grade in school, work, etc.

 III.
 Refuting the so called “objective symptoms of intoxication”